LearnersGuild/learnathon/README.md

 This doesn't mean _solving the problem for them_, but rather guiding them and helping them to understand what they need to complete the objectives.

+If both you and your pair have completed the same objectives, sync up by comparing your code and sharing what you learned.

 ### 3. Build together

 Once you've synced up, you're ready to build together.
 With your pair, attempt to solve the next objectives in the challenge.